-The band was formed in 1946 by Commissioner William John MacKay and consisted of a group of experienced pipers and drummers who were serving members of the NSW Police.
-To honour their founder and patron, the band adopted the ancient tartan and the crest of Clan MacKay.
-The clan motto "Manu Forti" translates to "with a strong hand."
+Formed 1946 by appointment of Commissioner William John MacKay the band consisted of experienced pipers and drummers who were serving members of NSW Police with Scottish heritage.
+Honouring their founder and patron, the band adopted the ancient tartan and crest of Clan MacKay.
+The clan motto, "Manu Forti," translates as, "with a strong hand."

-In the first 30 years of the band being formed, it was to take a prominent part in competitions playing in Grade 1 throughout 66 contests for 40 successful titles of 1st place (this included the first two Australian championships to be held in 1961 and 1962).
+The first 30 years of the band saw success competitions playing Grade 1 throughout 66 contests for 40 successful titles of 1st place (this included the first two Australian championships to be held in 1961 and 1962).
 Quite notable achievements.

-A group of the band's ex members reformed the band in unofficial capacity for Anzac Day march in 1990 and 1991.
-The band has continued on since that time achieving great results and attaining a well established reputation within the NSW Police Force and the community.
-The band provided a substantial contribution to both Edinburgh Military Tattoos held in Sydney in 2005 and 2010 and was widely recognised by many participants and spectators of those tattoos.
+A group of the band's ex members reformed unofficially for the Anzac Day March in 1990 and 1991.
+The band has continued since on a volunteer basis, achieving great results, maintaining the well-established reputation within the NSW Police Force and community.

 The band made substantial contributions with the Police Musical Ride in two Royal Edinburgh Military Tattoos in Sydney during 2005 and 2010.

 In 2017, the band returned to Scotland performing in the Royal Edinburgh Military Tattoo 'A Splash of Tartan,' representing the NSW Police Force in the 1500 strong cast from around the world.

 Again, in 2019, the band featured in, "All Points of the Compass," the world’s largest production of the Royal Edinburgh Military Tattoo, at Sydney’s ANZ Stadium to over 100,000 spectators.